-Of the 630 scientific peer-reviewed articles that have been published about black seed oil benefits, one fact is clear: there are few issues that it cannot help the body overcome.
-With virtually no side effects, the healing prowess of black seed is actually quite unbelievable and it boggles the mind that most Americans have never heard of it!
+If you take a look at the hundreds of scientific peer-reviewed articles that have been published about black seed oil benefits, one fact is clear: There are few issues that it cannot help the body overcome.
+With virtually no side effects, the healing prowess of black seed oil — back from black cumin seeds — is actually quite unbelievable, and it boggles the mind that most people have never even heard of it!

-“Black seed” is actually more of a description than a proper name, yet is preferred because it helps to distinguish it from caraway and cumin.
-Many health experts claim that it is, indeed, a true panacea; able to help cure everything from allergies to hypertension.
 Quite possibly, the most promising research has been done connecting Nigella sativa to multi-drug resistant bacteria.
-This is a real big deal because these so-called “superbugs” are becoming a significant public health risk.
+This is a really big deal because these so-called “superbugs” are becoming a significant public health risk.
 According to the National Institute of Health: (2)

-- Between 5 – 10% of all hospital patients develop an infection from superbugs.
+- Between 5 percent to 10 percent of all hospital patients develop an infection from superbugs.

 - More than 90,000 of these patients die every year, up from 13,300 patient deaths in 1992.

 - People infected with superbugs typically have longer hospital stays, require more complicated treatment and don’t recover as well.

 A study conducted by Jawaharlal Nehru Medical College researchers set out to determine just how potent black seed oil is against some of these superbugs and paired it against several antibiotics, such as Amoxicillin, Gatifloxacin and Tetracycline.
 According to the study, “Out of 144 strains tested, most of which were resistant to a number of antibiotics, 97 were inhibited by the oil of black cumin.”
 (3)